Learn of Christ

 Acts 17:5-9

-5But the Jews which believed not, moved with envy, took unto them certain lewd fellows of the baser sort, and gathering a company, set all the city on an uproar, and assaulted the house of Jason, and sought to bring them out to the people.
+5But the Jews which believed not, moved with envy, took unto them certain lewd fellows of the baser sort, and gathered a company, and set all the city on an uproar, and assaulted the house of Jason, and sought to bring them out to the people.
 6And when they found them not, they drew Jason and certain brethren unto the rulers of the city, crying, These that have turned the world upside down are come hither also; 7Whom Jason hath received: and these all do contrary to the decrees of Caesar, saying that there is another king, one Jesus.
 8And they troubled the people and the rulers of the city, when they heard these things.
 9And when they had taken security of Jason, and of the other, they let them go.

 Christ Connection - The Necessity of Suffering